-This blog post is the second in a series about Kafka Streams, the new stream processing library of the Apache Kafka project, which was introduced in Kafka v0.10.
+This blog post is the second in a series about the Streams API of Apache Kafka, the new stream processing library of the Apache Kafka project, which was introduced in Kafka v0.10.

-Current blog posts in the Kafka Streams series:
+Current blog posts in the Streams API in Kafka series:

-In this post we describe the security features of Kafka Streams.
+In this post we describe the security features of the Streams API in Kafka.
 Many use cases and applications — whether it is in the area of stream processing or elsewhere — have tight internal and/or external security requirements.
 Industries where such requirements are common include finance and healthcare in the private sector but also include governmental services.
 Legal compliance, for example, may require you to implement certain security measures such as encrypting data-in-transit when you are working on sensitive data such as personally identifiable information.
 You may also be required to enforce authentication and authorization to limit access to data to only a subset of employees or personnel to adhere to information security policies such as Need-to-know.

 The question we want to answer in this blog post is:

 Let’s start with a quick answer to this question:

 We can now walk through this answer in further detail.

 First, which security features are available in Apache Kafka, and thus in the Streams API?
 The Streams API in Kafka supports all the client-side security features in Apache Kafka.
 In this short blog post we cannot cover these client-side security features in full detail, so I recommend reading the Kafka Security chapter in the Confluent Platform documentation and our previous blog post Apache Kafka Security 101 to familiarize yourself with the security features that are currently available in Apache Kafka.